Quantum Field Theories on Algebraic Curves. I. Additive bosons: Introduction

-The main result of the differential calculus is Theorem \ref{Chevalley}, the algebraic version of the de Rham theorem.
-It goes back to Chevalley and Eichler, and for the algebraic curve $X$ of genus $g\geq 1$\footnote{The case $g=0$ is trivial.} states that $2g$-dimensional $k$-vector space $\Omega^{(2\text{nd})}/dF$ is a symplectic vector space with the symplectic form $(~,~)_X$.
-Moreover, for every choice of a degree $g$ non-special effective divisor $D=P_{1}+\dots +P_{g}$ on $X$, together with the uniformizers $t_{i}$ at the points $P_{i}$, there is an isomorphism
+The main result of the differential calculus is Theorem \ref{Chevalley}, an algebraic version of de Rham theorem.
+Theorem \ref{Chevalley} goes back to Chevalley and Eichler and, for an algebraic curve $X$ of genus $g\geq 1$, states\footnote{The case $g=0$ is trivial.} that the $2g$-dimensional $k$-vector space $\Omega^{(2\text{nd})}/dF$ is a symplectic vector space with symplectic form $(~,~)_X$.
+Moreover, for every choice of a non-special effective divisor $D=P_{1}+\dots +P_{g}$ of a degree $g$ on $X$ and uniformizers $t_{i}$ at $P_{i}$, there is an isomorphism